IceTheCoder/Passwordsy/README.md

 ### Prerequisites
 - Git from git-scm.ro
 - Python from python.org (make sure to tick 'Add Python to PATH')
 - The following modules: PIL, Clipboard, Pynput.

-Install them through the following commands in the Git Bash terminal:

-python -m pip install pillow

-python -m pip install clipboard

-python -m pip install pynput
+They are found in the requirements.txt file.

 ### Installation
 - Open Git Bash